City-of-Helsinki/kukkuu/hel_django_auditlog_extra/docs/FAQ.md

 - **Business Logic:** Monitor failed actions related to core processes (e.g., payments, orders).
 - **Compliance:** Adhere to industry regulations that require logging specific failed actions.

+By default, the `django-auditlog` does not log the failed actions.
+It would be better to do that with some other logger.
+Solution could be on web server's access log level and also some tools like `django-axe` could be used to prevent brute-forcing and attacking.

-## How can I log failed actions with django-auditlog?
+### How can I log failed actions with django-auditlog?

 While you _could_ use `auditlog.LogEntry` for this, it's generally better to create a separate model (e.g., `ErrorLogEntry`) or use a different logging mechanism altogether.
 This provides clearer separation, more flexibility, and better performance.

-## How can I create a separate model for logging specific errors?
+### How can I create a separate model for logging specific errors?

 Define a new model to store the relevant information about the errors you want to track: